dailyerosion/dep/docs/meetings.md

+17 Sep 2015 - Phosphorus Call
+  Cruse, Gelder, Tim, Dennis, Jim, Mario
+  - Having one flowpath per subcatchment is insufficient for WEPP watershed, will need to have many more and each subcatchment is likely one watershed
+  - Discussion on if terraces are important for this project work.
+Yes.
+  - Jim noted that the input data structures (files) are complex to wepp watershed, daryl needs to email for the code.
+  - Mario's work was only on P bound to sediment and not soluable
+  - But there is a way to estimate this value if you make some assumptions about concentrations
+  - Could use average soil test per county to provide these estimates for each soil used
+  - Mario's code is on the postprocessing end of the WEPP watershed output
+  - Q asked to Jim+Dennis: Does WEPP include all events of either runoff or erosion, A: Yes
+  - Q: Does WEPP have a way to predict where gulleys start, A: No

  3 Sep 2015 - Stats meeting with Opsmer
   Cruse, Gelder, James, Tim
   - Emphasize that our estimates are daily at the HUC12 level, so that is